openpitrix/openpitrix/docs/development.md

 AppHub is using [OpenAPI/Swagger](https://swagger.io) to develop API, so follow [the instructions](https://github.com/go-swagger/go-swagger/tree/master/docs) to install Swagger.
-If you are not familar with swagger, please read the [tutorial](http://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-1-introduction/#writing-openapi-fka-swagger-specification-tutorial).
+If you are not familar with Swagger, please read the [tutorial](http://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-1-introduction/#writing-openapi-fka-swagger-specification-tutorial).
 If you install Swagger using docker distribution, please run